tikikar/tikikar/README.md

 - 👋 Hi, I’m @tikikar
 - 👀 I’m interested in absolutely anything that makes me curious
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on prjects involving python and/or c/c++
+- 💞️ I’m looking to collaborate on projects involving python and/or c/c++
 - 📫 How to reach me kartikiu@gmail.com

 <!---